-Our solutions may experience design or manufacturing defects from time to time that can result in reduced network effects to NantHealth solutions and component systems infrastructure and platforms which could materially and adversely affect our business.
+Our offerings and solutions may experience design or manufacturing defects from time to time that can result in reduced network effects to NantHealth solutions and component systems infrastructure and platforms which could materially and adversely affect our business.

 We sell and/or rely upon software and hardware solutions that could contain design or manufacturing defects in their materials, hardware, or software.
 These defects could include defective materials or components, or "bugs" that can unexpectedly interfere with the products' intended operations or result in inaccurate data.
+Our online services may from time to time experience outages, service slowdowns, or errors.
+Defects may also occur in components and products we purchase from third parties, there can be no assurance we will be able to detect and fix all defects in the hardware, software and services third parties sell to us.
 Failure to detect, prevent, or fix defects could result in a variety of consequences, including returns of products, regulatory proceedings, product recalls, and litigation, which could harm our revenue and operating results.
 If our products fail to provide accurate measurements and data to users, then the network effects of our adaptive clinical learning system may be materially and adversely impacted.